Analysis | Where’s Carlos? Ghosn to Face Japan’s Legal System: QuickTake

 Carlos Ghosn, the deposed chairman of Nissan Motor Co., finds himself in the throes of a legal system renowned for having one of the world’s highest criminal conviction rates.
 It’s a system with a uniquely Japanese flavor.
 People can be held without charge for weeks and can only get bail after being indicted.
 But they can also be simultaneously re-arrested on new charges, allowing prosecutors more time to hold them for questioning.
-On Dec.
-20, Ghosn’s chances of getting out of jail improved, when a Tokyo court refused a bid by prosecutors to extend his detention.
+Ghosn’s chances of getting out of jail appeared to improve when a Tokyo court refused to extend his detention on Dec.
+20. But prosecutors then re-arrested him on fresh allegations of misconduct, a potentially more serious charge.

 1. Where is Ghosn now?

 He’s been held at Tokyo’s detention house since his Nov.
 19 arrest.
 The 12-story building, located in Katsushika in the northern part of the city, is one of eight such detention houses in Japan, according to the Ministry of Justice.
 On Dec.
-10, Ghosn was indicted for understating his salary at Nissan during the five years until March 2015, and also was re-arrested on similar charges covering the three fiscal years through March 2018.
+10, Ghosn was indicted for understating his salary at Nissan during the five years until March 2015.
+He was also re-arrested on similar charges covering the three fiscal years through March 2018.
+After a Tokyo district court refused to entertain a plea to extend his jail detention on Dec.
+20, prosecutors re-arrested him over an accusation of aggravated breach of trust.
+Ghosn’s lawyers declined to comment on the re-arrest.
 Ghosn has denied wrongdoing.

 2. Why’s he been held so long?

 After an arrest, prosecutors can obtain a court order to hold someone for up to 20 days before they must announce whether they’ll indict.
 A re-arrest starts the detention period anew, according to David T. Johnson, a sociology professor at the University of Hawaii at Manoa who researches the Japanese criminal justice system.
 The idea of being able to hold suspects for a long time is to use that time to interrogate them and attempt to secure a confession to make a trial easier, Johnson said.
-Bail isn’t possible until after prosecutors indict, says Tsutomu Nakamura, a former public prosecutor who is the founder of Nakamura International Criminal Defense in Tokyo.
-Objections in other countries to Japan’s extended detention of suspects may have factored into the failure of prosecutors to prolong Ghosn’s time behind bars, said lawyer Yuichi Kaido, part of a group at the Japan Federation of Bar Associations that seeks to reform the custody system.
+Bail isn’t possible until after prosecutors indict, but new charges put that prospect off again for up to 20 more days, says Tsutomu Nakamura, a former public prosecutor who is the founder of Nakamura International Criminal Defense in Tokyo.
+Objections in other countries to Japan’s extended detention of suspects may have factored into the failure of the request to prolong Ghosn’s time behind bars on Dec.
+20, said lawyer Yuichi Kaido, part of a group at the Japan Federation of Bar Associations that seeks to reform the custody system.
 “I think judges are sensitive to international criticism,” he said.

 3. How much longer could he be held?

-Under Japanese rules, Ghosn’s lawyers can now request bail once prosecutors indict him again.
-Prosecutors can appeal to the Supreme Court to keep Ghosn in custody for a further 10 days.
-Only about 30 percent of bail applications in Japan succeed, according to Kenichi Kinukawa, a former Tokyo prosecuting attorney who’s now a lawyer in the London office of the Japanese law firm TMI Associates.
-It usually takes months to bring complex cases like this to trial once charges have been made.
-If Ghosn doesn’t get bail, he could remain in the detention house, though bail may be granted once the trial starts.
+Quite a long time, in theory.
+Once the new 20-day period ends, Ghosn can apply for bail, but only about 30 percent of bail applications in Japan succeed, according to Kenichi Kinukawa, a former Tokyo prosecuting attorney who’s now a lawyer in the London office of the Japanese law firm TMI Associates.
+It usually takes months to bring complex cases like this to trial once charges have been made -- and in exceptional cases it can take as long as a year, he said.
+If Ghosn doesn’t get bail, he could be kept in the detention house the whole time.
+Bail may be granted once the trial starts.
 Often, Japanese suspects who contest the facts of a case are refused bail on the grounds that they may destroy evidence, Kaido said.
-“But in Ghosn’s case, I think it’s possible he may be released on bail.”

 4. What are Ghosn’s rights while he’s under arrest?